 Moving on to their social media marketing, Wistia makes a compelling case for inventiveness on their Facebook page’s Videos tab.
 On it, they engage their followers with evidence of their clients’ video-making creativity, as well as their own.

-The lesson: Wistia teaches businesses that even marketing technological solutions doesn’t have to be a dull affair.
-Their branding and digital marketing relies on:
+The lesson: Wistia teaches businesses that even marketing technological solutions doesn’t have to be dull.
+Their branding and digital marketing rely on:

 - A strong sense of personality on all channels